Sure Dividend

 Competitive Advantages & Recession Performance

-To become a Dividend King, a company must inherently possess durable competitive advantages that allow it to outlast competitive threats and continue to perform well during recessions.
+To become a Dividend King, a company must inherently possess durable competitive advantages that enable it to outlast competitive threats and continue to perform well during economic downturns.

 This remains true for Black Hills.
 Demand for electricity and gas is not overly cyclical, although it is somewhat dependent upon weather conditions.